arisefromshadows/tic-tac-toe-/README.md

 time lib

 Game Objective:
-Two players try to plot three consequtive markk(X,O) in a 3X3 grid while restricting the other player to acheive the same objective
+Two players try to plot three consequtive mark(X,O) in a 3X3 grid while restricting the other player to acheive the same objective

 Some sample images are attached in sample folder